chakra-ui/vue-docs/README.md

-# Content v2 Minimal Starter
+# Chakra UI Vue Next Documentation Site

 Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.